NREL/resstock/.github/pull_request_template.md

 Not all may apply:

-- [ ] EPvalidator.rb has been updated
+- [ ] EPvalidator.xml has been updated
 - [ ] Tests (and test files) have been updated
 - [ ] Documentation has been updated
 - [ ] `openstudio tasks.rb update_measures` has been run